LittleBadger/MinimalSurfaces/README.md

-Once you are sure these are installed, you can build by running for example using GCC:
+Once you are sure these are installed, you can build using GCC, for example, by executing:

 ```
 g++ -std=gnu++11 -o minimal_surfaces src\minimal_surfaces.cpp src\mesh.cpp src\example_surfaces.cpp -lglfw3 -lgdi32 -lglew32  -lopengl32 -IC:\eigen-eigen\